ouspg/ouspg.github.io/content/guides/archlinux/index.md

 ### M1/M2 Macbooks

-For ARM-based M1/M2 Macbooks, it is distributed in `qcow2` format.
+For ARM-based M1/M2 Macbooks, the image is distributed in `qcow2` format.
 The ARM image uses Arch Linux ARM (unofficial) as a base, and package availability might differ for `x86_64` version.

 Use [UTM](https://mac.getutm.app/).